List of uninhabited regions: Africa

-The Sahara, the world's largest desert, is not uninhabited and even remote areas like In Guezzam Province, Algeria have a population of tens of thousands.
+The Sahara, the world's largest non-icecap desert, is not uninhabited and even remote areas like In Guezzam Province, Algeria, have a population of tens of thousands.
 The only truly uninhabited places in the Sahara are the ergs: sand dune fields.
 Even the hot and salty dried lake beds have Bedouin communities within them that graze their animals in the salt marshes and at nearby oases, for example the below-sea level Qattara Depression contains the tiny village of Qara Oasis and cannot be said to be truly uninhabited.

 Antarctica

-All of Antarctica is uninhabited aside from a few scientific research stations.
+All of Antarctica is uninhabited aside from a few scientific research stations because of its freezing temperatures and lack of places to grow food or keep livestock.

 Arctic

-Tens of thousands of people live north of the Arctic Circle and many hundreds of thousands more within in the Arctic Ocean drainage basin but outside of the Circle.
+About 4 million people live north of the Arctic Circle and many hundreds of thousands more within the Arctic Ocean drainage basin but outside of the Circle.
 The only parts of the Arctic that are truly uninhabited are the interior and northernmost coasts of Greenland, many of the islands in the Canadian Arctic Archipelago and some other islands in Northern Norway and the Russian North.
 Devon Island, in the Canadian North, is the world's largest uninhabited island.